niuers/Distributed-System-Design-Review/Caching.md

 # Caching
+1. Caching improves page load times and can reduce the load on your servers and databases.
+In this model, the dispatcher will first lookup if the request has been made before and try to find the previous result to return, in order to save the actual execution.
+1. Databases often benefit from a uniform distribution of reads and writes across its partitions.
+Popular items can skew the distribution, causing bottlenecks.
+Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.
+   * DB access bottlenecks caused by too many concurrent requests

 1. Please never do file-based caching, it makes cloning and auto-scaling of your servers just a pain.
-2. Improve performance: reading from memory is 50-200x faster than reading from disk
+2. Improve performance (response time by reducing data access latency): reading from memory is 50-200x faster than reading from disk
+3. Offload persistent storages by reducing number of trips to data sources
+4. avoid the cost of repeatedly creating objects
+5. share objects between threads
+6.
-3. save money: can serve the same amount of traffic with fewer resources
+7. save money: can serve the same amount of traffic with fewer resources
-4. Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user’s click history), and storing copies of frequently accessed data in a faster backend (e.g. Memcache instead of PostgreSQL.
+8. Caching consists of: precalculating results (e.g. the number of visits from each referring domain for the previous day), pre-generating expensive indexes (e.g. suggested stories based on a user’s click history), and storing copies of frequently accessed data in a faster backend (e.g. Memcache instead of PostgreSQL.
-5. In practice, caching is important earlier in the development process than load-balancing, and starting with a consistent caching strategy will save you time later on.
+9. In practice, caching is important earlier in the development process than load-balancing, and starting with a consistent caching strategy will save you time later on.
 It also ensures you don’t optimize access patterns which can’t be replicated with your caching mechanism or access patterns where performance becomes unimportant after the addition of caching (I’ve found that many heavily optimized Cassandra applications are a challenge to cleanly add caching to if/when the database’s caching strategy can’t be applied to your access patterns, as the datamodel is generally inconsistent between the Cassandra and your cache).

 ## Types
 1. Application vs. database caching
    * There are two primary approaches to caching: application caching and database caching (most systems rely heavily on both).

-## Caching Layers
-### DNS
+### Client caching
+Caches can be located on the client side (OS or browser), server side, or in a distinct cache layer.
 ### CDN
+CDNs are considered a type of cache.

+### Web server caching
+1. Reverse proxies and caches such as Varnish can serve static and dynamic content directly.
+Web servers can also cache requests, returning responses without having to contact application servers.
+1. Varnish, Squid, Nginx,

+### Database Cache
+Your database usually includes some level of caching in a default configuration, optimized for a generic use case.
+Tweaking these settings for specific usage patterns can further boost performance.

 ### APllication
-### Database
+1. In-memory caches such as Memcached and Redis are key-value stores between your application and your data storage.
+Since the data is held in RAM, it is much faster than typical databases where data is stored on disk.
+RAM is more limited than disk, so cache invalidation algorithms such as least recently used (LRU) can help invalidate 'cold' entries and keep 'hot' data in RAM.

+1. Redis has the following additional features:
+   * Persistence option
+   * Built-in data structures such as sorted sets and lists
+1. There are multiple levels you can cache that fall into two general categories: database queries and objects:
+   * Row level
+   * Query-level
+   * Fully-formed serializable objects
+   * Fully-rendered HTML
+Generally, you should try to avoid file-based caching, as it makes cloning and auto-scaling more difficult.

+#### Caching at the database query level
+1. Whenever you query the database, hash the query as a key and store the result to the cache.
+This approach suffers from expiration issues:
+   * Hard to delete a cached result with complex queries
+   * If one piece of data changes such as a table cell, you need to delete all cached queries that might include the changed cell

+#### Caching at the object level
+1. See your data as an object, similar to what you do with your application code.
+Have your application assemble the dataset from the database into a class instance or a data structure(s):
+   * Remove the object from cache if its underlying data has changed
+   * Allows for asynchronous processing: workers assemble objects by consuming the latest cached object

+1. Suggestions of what to cache:
+   * User sessions
+   * Fully rendered web pages
+   * Activity streams
+   * User graph data

 ## HTTP Caching
-### Reverse Proxy
-1. Varnish, Squid, Nginx,
 ### CDN, Akamai

 ## Generate Static Content